WE ARE WELDERS WOMEN'S PROGRAM

 • Small classes

-• Students who complete in-class courses will receive a tool kit for work placement
+• Students who complete in-class training will receive a tool kit for work placement

 How much does the program cost?